Adithia88/Halal_Food_japan_object_detection_using_Detectron2/README.md

 # Step to train  with your own data

 ## 1. train own dataset
-This example will explain which part u must change to train your own dataset. open Detectron2_custom_object_detection.ipynb fi
+This example will explain which part u must change to train your own dataset. open Detectron2_custom_object_detection.ipynb

 First we must register out dataset and define the label name